-Joy Arden is a painter and printmaker based in Edinburgh.
-She has long been fascinated by urban wastelands, demolished buildings, weathered surfaces, archaeological excavations and construction sites.
+Joy Arden is a painter and printmaker who has long been fascinated by urban wastelands, demolished buildings, weathered surfaces, archaeological excavations and construction sites.
 A sense of place, the passage of time as well as the traces left by human activity in the environment form a focus for the work.

 The paintings are characterised by an atmospheric use of muted ochres, chalky greys/whites and deep earth colours.
 The process she engages in begins with sketchbook drawings carried out at a site of interest.
 These are a response to what she sees rather than drawings of record, so the drawings can take on a life of their own in the moment of their execution.